kumu/docs/guides/controls/controls-reference.md

     "Cluster": true,
     "Tagged-timeline": true,
     "View toggle": true,
+    info: {
-    "INFO Description": "Defines space between the control and other controls on the map", "INFO Valid values": "number"
+      description: "Defines space between the control and other controls on the map",
+      validValues: ["number"]
+    }
   },
   {
     "Property": "mode",
-    "Filter": "",
+    "Filter": false,
     "Showcase": true,
-    "Cluster": "",
+    "Cluster": false,
-    "Tagged-timeline": "",
+    "Tagged-timeline": false,
-    "View toggle": "",
+    "View toggle": false,
+    info: {
-    "INFO Description": "Controls how the selection is showcased. <code>normal</code> is the default and showcases the selection plus any connections between the showcased elements. <code>loose</code> showcases the selection plus neighboring elements. <code>strict</code> only showcases the selection itself.", "INFO Valid values": "normal|loose|strict"
+      description: "Controls how the selection is showcased. <code>normal</code> is the default and showcases the selection plus any connections between the showcased elements. <code>loose</code> showcases the selection plus neighboring elements. <code>strict</code> only showcases the selection itself.",
+      validValues: ["normal", "loose", "strict"]
+    }
   },
   {
     "Property": "multiple",